niclee1803/SportsBuddies/README.md

 # SportsBuddies Mobile App
-  A mobile application designed to help users find and connect with sports buddies based on shared interests and availability!
+  A mobile application built with React Native (Expo), TypeScript, Firebase, and Node.js, designed to help users find and connect with sports buddies based on shared interests and availability!
 ## How to Run it Locally
 Clone the project
 ```bash